 Health Coverage, Provider Availability, Provider linguistic and cultural competency, Quality of care

-To achieve Health Equity, we must address social determinants of health and health disparities.
+To achieve Health Equity, social determinants of health and health disparities must be addressed.

 “Health equity is the state in which everyone has a fair and just opportunity to attain their highest level of health.
 Achieving this requires focused and ongoing societal efforts to address historical and contemporary injustices; overcome economic, social, and other obstacles to health and healthcare; and eliminate preventable health disparities.” - CDC